lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * ID_CRED_x = { TBD2 : UCCS }, for x = I or R.

-It is RECOMMENDED that ID_CRED_x uniquely identify the public authentication key as the recipient may otherwise have to try several keys.
+As stated in Section 3.1 of {{I-D.ietf-cose-rfc8152bis-struct}}, applications MUST NOT assume that 'kid' values are unique and several keys associated with a 'kid' may need to be checked before the correct one is found.
+Applications might use additional information such as 'kid context' or lower layers to determine which key to try first.
+Applications should strive to make ID_CRED_x as unique as possible to as the recipient may otherwise have to try several keys.
 ID_CRED_I and ID_CRED_R are transported in the 'ciphertext', see {{asym-msg3-proc}} and {{asym-msg2-proc}}.

 When ID_CRED_x does not contain the actual credential, it may be very short, e.g., if the endpoints have agreed to use a key identifier parameter 'kid':